vp89/vp89.github.io/wiki/identifiers.md

     DELETE FROM table WHERE id < @cutoff;
     ```

-- Sortable 64 bit id is highly efficient but difficult to provide global uniqueness without some kind of "shard id":
+- Time-sortable 64 bit id is highly efficient but difficult to provide global uniqueness without some kind of "shard id":
     - 44 bits for timestamp
         - 10 bits for milliseconds
         - 34 bits for seconds from an epoch = 544 years